Uchechukwu-Ekezie/testreviaiproduct/STORIES_IMPLEMENTATION_GUIDE.md

 - `DELETE /stories/{story_id}` — Delete a story (owner only)

 ## Permissions
-- Only authenticated users can create, view, or delete stories.
+- Only authenticated users can create, view, or delete their stories.
 - Users can only delete their own stories.

 ## Expiry Logic